Partitioning a graph into degenerate subgraphs: A linear time algorithm

 \begin{lemma}[\cite{lovasz}] Let $G$ be a $2$-connected graph that is not complete or a cycle.
 Then an eligible pair of $G$ can be found in $O(n + m)$ time. \end{lemma}

 \begin{lemma} Let $k \geq 3$, and let $G \not= K_{k+1}$ be a $2$-connected $k$-regular graph.
 Then a forest partition of $G$ can be found in $O(n + m)$ time. \end{lemma}

 \begin{proof} By Lemma~\ref{lem:pair}, we can find in $O(n + m)$ time an eligible pair of vertices $x$, $y$ in $G$.
 So there is a common neighbour of $x$ and~$y$ in $G$ that we denote $v$.
 Let $G'$ be the graph obtained from $G$ by identifying $x$ and $y$ into a new vertex $z$, and let $z_1, \dots, z_t$ denote the neighbours of $z$ distinct from $v$ that are common neighbours of $x$ and $y$ in~$G$.

-We first demonstrate that a $(k - 1)$-degenerate ordering of $G'$ starting at $z$ can be found in $O(n)$ time with the additional property that each $z_i$ has at most $k - 2$ neighbours earlier in the ordering.
-The proof of this statement is almost entirely contained in the proof \cite[Lemma 9]{feghalikempe}, but we repeat it for completeness.
+\begin{claim} There is a $(k - 1)$-degenerate ordering of $G'$ that starts at $z$ that can be found in $O(n + m)$ time such that each $z_i$ has at most $k - 2$ neighbours earlier in the ordering. \end{claim}

+The proof of the claim is almost entirely contained in the proof \cite[Lemma 9]{feghalikempe}, but we repeat it for completeness.
+We shall prove Claim \ref{claim:ordering} by successively deleting vertices of $G'$ such that the earlier a vertex is deleted, the later it occurs in the ordering.

-By definition of an eligible pair, the graph $G^* = G' - \{z\}$ is connected.
-This means that, in $G^*$, there is a path that links $v$ to every neighbour of $z$.
-So, in $G'$, we start by successively deleting vertices of each path starting from $v$ towards the neighbour of $z$ on that path.
-Afterwards, we successively delete the remaining vertices distinct from $z$ of degree at most $k - 1$ until $z$ is the only vertex left to be deleted.
-Because each $z_i$ has degree precisely $k - 1$ in $G'$, a routine check confirms that this procedure gives the claimed degenerate ordering.
+The ordering starts at $z$ and ends at $v$ (note that $v$ has degree $k - 1$ in $G'$).
+The order of deletion of the remaining vertices is determined as follows.
+Since, by definition of an eligible pair, the graph $G^* = G' - \{z\}$ is connected, each neighbour of $z$ distinct from $v$ is joined to $v$ via a path in $G'$.
+We consider each such path (in an arbitrary order) and delete each (remaining) vertex of the path distinct from $v$ in the order in which it is encountered, if one traverses the path from the neighbour of $v$ towards the neighbour of $z$ on the path.
+Each vertex has degree at most $k - 1$ at the time it is deleted and each $z_i$ degree at most $k - 2$.
+At this stage, we are left with a graph whose components are $(k - 1)$-degenerate.
+Then simply successively delete the remaining vertices distinct from $z$ of degree at most $k - 1$ in this graph.
+The claim is proved.